 My blog ‘JazzLocal32.com’ is a registered domain name

 I host an open Facebook group page also titled ‘Jazz Local 32’ and that is available to musicians and Jazz fans alike.
 It acts as a feeder to the blog.
 Lastly, there is a YouTube channel covering years of live local improvised music.
-It can be found by typing ‘Jazz Local 32‘ or John Fenton Jazz into YouTube search.
+It can be found by typing ‘Jazz Local 32‘ into YouTube/Google or John Fenton Jazz into YouTube search.
 It is a popular page with an excess of 100,000 views

-I am an active member of the CJC (Creative Jazz Club) and syndicated on their web page.
-I also belong to the NZ Jazz Federation.
+I am an active member of the CJC (Creative Jazz Club) and I belong to the NZ Jazz Federation.

-Beside reviews and album liner notes, I have performed poetry with music and my photographs are credited on websites in New Zealand, Australia, and in the USA.
-A collection of Jazz/Beat referencing poetry is a work in progress.
+I perform poetry with improvised music and my photographs are credited on websites in New Zealand, Australia, and the USA.

 Thank you for reading and visiting.